Consensys/orchestrate-quick-start/README.md

 > **Reference script:** [send-tx.ts](src/send-tx/send-tx.ts)

-After a few seconds (depending on blocktime) you should see the transaction receipt appearing in the consumer tab
+After a few seconds (depending on blocktime) you should see the transaction receipt appearing in the consumer terminal

 <img src="static/npm-send-tx.png" width="900px" alt="Send Tx"/>